Private Prediction via PAC Privacy: Adversarial Composition

 \subsection{Setting}

 Following \cref{sec:background}, let random variable $S\in \Sspace$ represent the secret input data.
 Let $t=1,2,\ldots,T$ be discrete time steps.
 At initialization ($t=0$), the data curator samples the secret $S\sim P_S$.
-At each time step $t$, an adaptive adversary, who wishes to gain knowledge about $S$, provides the data curator with a processing function $M_t:\Sspace\to\Rspace_t$, where $\Rspace_t=\Realdt$.
+At each time step $t$, an adversary, who wishes to gain knowledge about $S$, provides the data curator with a processing function $M_t:\Sspace\to\Rspace_t$, where $\Rspace_t=\Realdt$.
 In response, the data curator releases $R_t\in\Rspace_t$, a possibly noisy version of $M_t(S)$.
-We define random variable $\Tau_t=\{(M_i,R_i)\}_{i=1}^t$ as the full \emph{transcript} of the interaction history up to time step $t$.
-The transcript comprises both the adversary's chosen mechanisms and the data curator's releases, with $\Tau_0=\emptyset$.
+We define random variable $\Tau_t=\{(M_i,R_i)\}_{i=1}^t$ as the full \emph{interaction history} up to time step $t$.
+It comprises both the adversary's chosen mechanisms and the data curator's releases, with $\Tau_0=\emptyset$.

-In particular, the adversary may be \emph{adaptive}, whose choices are defined by a sequence of unknown strategies $\{F_t\}_{t=1}^T$.
-At time step $t$, the adversary observes the transcript $\Tau_{t-1}$ and samples the next query $M_t\sim F_t(\Tau_{t-1})$, where $M_t:\Sspace\to\Realdt$.
-Given a transcript $\Tau_{t-1}$, the adversarial strategy $F_t$ defines a distribution over all possible functions from $\Sspace$ to $\Realdt$ and is unknown to the data curator.

-The only assumption we make about the adversary is that they have no side-channel access to the secret.
-While a strong, informed adversary knows the distribution $P_S$ of the secret, they can only gain knowledge about the realized $S$ by interacting with the curator and observing their responses.
-In particular, the choice of the next query function $M_t$ depends on $S$ only via the transcript $\Tau_{t-1}$.
+The adversary is \emph{adaptive}, whose choices are defined by a sequence of unknown strategies $\{F_t\}_{t=1}^T$.
+At time step $t$, the adversary observes the history $\Tau_{t-1}$ and samples the next query $M_t\sim F_t(\Tau_{t-1})$, where $M_t:\Sspace\to\Realdt$.
+Given history $\Tau_{t-1}$, the adversarial strategy $F_t$ defines a distribution over all possible functions from $\Sspace$ to $\Realdt$ and is unknown to the data curator.
+Our only assumption is that the adversary has no side-channel access to the secret: while a strong, informed adversary knows the distribution $P_S$ of the secret, it can learn about the realized $S$ only through the history.
+In particular, the choice of the next query function $M_t$ depends on $S$ only via the history $\Tau_{t-1}$.
 Formally,